-- Be in a quiet and private location to limit interference from background noise. - Ensure that there is sufficient internet coverage and connection on your device. - Ensure all relevant materials to be relied upon have been made available to the Court beforehand. - Observe all normal court etiquette and protocols in the Virtual Courtroom environment. - Once you are connected to the Virtual Courtroom, please mute the audio settings on your device to prevent any unintended interruptions to court proceedings. - Refrain from speaking over each other as much as practical to accommodate the reduced social cues available, and to assist with the court's transcription process
+- Be in a quiet and private location to limit interference from background noise. - Ensure that there is sufficient internet coverage and connection on your device. - Ensure all relevant materials to be relied upon have been made available to the Court beforehand. - Observe all normal court etiquette and protocols in the Virtual Courtroom environment. - It is STRONGLY recommended for all participants in the Virtual Courtroom to use headphones (+ microphone) on your device to minimise external noise interference.
+The use of external speakers is NOT recommended due to audio feedback issues. - Once you are connected to the Virtual Courtroom, please mute the audio settings on your device to prevent any unintended interruptions to court proceedings. - Refrain from speaking over each other as much as practical to accommodate the reduced social cues available, and to assist with the court's transcription process